kevindellapiazza/vat-compliance-monitor/README.md

 A system that is:

-- ✅ **Smart Compliance** — flags errors in incorrectly filled invoices and confirms valid ones
+- ✅ **Smart Compliance:** flags errors in incorrectly filled invoices and confirms valid ones
-- ✅ **Scalable** — can handle hundreds of invoices per day
+- ✅ **Scalable:** can handle hundreds of invoices per day
-- ✅ **Cost-effective** — runs on AWS with near-zero infrastructure cost
+- ✅ **Cost-effective:** runs on AWS with near-zero infrastructure cost
-- ✅ **Fully automated** — no human intervention required
+- ✅ **Fully automated:** no human intervention required

 ---